Applications are closed.

 What does NSI New Voices offer?

-NSI New Voices is for Aboriginal people aged 18 to 35 who are interested in a career in film, TV and digital media.
+NSI New Voices is for Indigenous people aged 18 to 35 who are interested in a career in film, TV and digital media.

 Three spots in the course may be available to a qualified applicant who lives outside Winnipeg and who is able to cover the cost of living in Winnipeg for the duration of the course.